"By Kathleen Doheny

 Inform patients that they will be provided two strengths of TECFIDERA when starting treatment: 120 mg capsules for the 7 day starter dose and 240 mg capsules for the maintenance dose, both to be taken twice daily.
 Inform patients to swallow TECFIDERA capsules whole and intact.
 Inform patients to not crush, chew, or sprinkle capsule contents on food.
 Inform patients that TECFIDERA can be taken with or without food [see DOSAGE AND ADMINISTRATION].

 Flushing and GI reactions (abdominal pain, diarrhea, and nausea) are the most common reactions, especially at the initiation of therapy, and may decrease over time.
-Advise patients to contact their healthcare provider if they experience persistent and/or severe flushing or GI reactions, as taking TECFIDERA with food may help [see ADVERSE REACTIONS].
+Advise patients to contact their healthcare provider if they experience persistent and/or severe flushing or GI reactions.
+Advise patients experiencing flushing that taking TECFIDERA with food or taking a non-enteric coated aspirin prior to taking TECFIDERA may help [see ADVERSE REACTIONS].

 Carcinogenicity studies of dimethyl fumarate (DMF) were conducted in mice and rats.
 In mice, oral administration of DMF (25, 75, 200, and 400 mg/kg/day) for up to two years resulted in an increase in nonglandular stomach (forestomach) and kidney tumors: squamous cell carcinomas and papillomas of the forestomach in males and females at 200 and 400 mg/kg/day; leiomyosarcomas of the forestomach at 400 mg/kg/day in males and females; renal tubular adenomas and carcinomas at 200 and 400 mg/kg/day in males; and renal tubule adenomas at 400 mg/kg/day in females.
 Plasma MMF exposure (AUC) at the highest dose not associated with tumors in mice (75 mg/kg/day) was similar to that in humans at the recommended human dose (RHD) of 480 mg/day.